awsdocs/aws-kms-developer-guide/doc_source/increase-quota.md

 To request an increase for an AWS KMS quota, you can use the [Service Quotas console](https://console.aws.amazon.com/servicequotas)\.
 For instructions, see [Requesting a quota increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-quota-increase.html) in the *Service Quotas User Guide*\.

-For service name, choose **AWS Key Management Service \(AWS KMS\)**\.
-Search the quota table for the quota you want to increase\.
+1. For service name, choose **AWS Key Management Service \(AWS KMS\)**\.

+1. Choose the quota name of the quota you want to increase\.
+Use the detailed information about the quota to confirm that you have chosen the quota you want to increase\.

+   You can search for the quota name in the Service Quotas console\.
 There are several pages of AWS KMS quotas\.
+You can also find the quota names and descriptions of AWS KMS quotas in the [resource quota](resource-limits.md) and [request quota](requests-per-second.md) tables\.

+   For example, to request an increase to the quota for cryptographic operations on a symmetric CMK, choose **Cryptographic operations \(symmetric\) request rate**\.

+1. Choose **Request quota increase**\.

 ## Using the Service Quotas API<a name="quota-increase-api"></a>

 To request an increase in an AWS KMS quota, you can use the [Service Quotas API](https://docs.aws.amazon.com/servicequotas/2019-06-24/apireference/)\.
 The `RequestServiceQuotaIncrease` operation, which submits the request, requires the quota code for the quota\.
 So begin by getting the quota code\.

+1. Find the quota name of the quota you want to increase\.
+You can find the quota names and descriptions of AWS KMS quotas in the [resource quota](resource-limits.md) and [request quota](requests-per-second.md) tables\.

-1. To get the quota code for an AWS KMS service quota, use the [ListServiceQuotas](https://docs.aws.amazon.com/servicequotas/2019-06-24/apireference/API_ListServiceQuotas.html) operation\.
+1. To get the quota code for an AWS KMS quota, use the [ListServiceQuotas](https://docs.aws.amazon.com/servicequotas/2019-06-24/apireference/API_ListServiceQuotas.html) operation\.

-   + Set `ServiceCode` to `kms`\.
+   Set `ServiceCode` to `kms`\.

-   + Set `QuotaName` to the quota name for the [resource quota](resource-limits.md) or [request quota](requests-per-second.md)\.
-Specify the entire quota name, including words in parentheses\.
+   The response includes the `QuotaName` and `QuotaCode` for each quota\.

-   For example, to get the quota code for the `Cryptographic operations (RSA) request rate` quota, use a command like the following one\.
+   For example, to get only the quota information for the `Cryptographic operations (RSA) request rate` quota, use a command like the following one\.
+It uses the `query` parameter in the AWS Command Line Interface \(AWS CLI\) to get only the quota with the specified quota name\.

    ```
    $ aws service-quotas list-service-quotas \
-           --service-code kms
+           --service-code kms \
            --query 'Quotas[?QuotaName==`Cryptographic operations (RSA) request rate`]'

    {